DimaZeland/STEP-IT-Academy/README.md

-# Hometasks
+# STEP IT Academy
-Tasks and solutions to various tasks in C ++ programming
+Solutions to various tasks in C ++ programming.